Human rights in South Africa: Sexism

-South Africa has had some issues concerning gender inequality in court cases.
+South Africa has faced issues regarding gender inequality in court cases.
 A prominent example is that of Jacob Zuma's Rape Trial in 2006.
 "Khwezi, a female AIDS activist, brought Zuma to court for raping her.
 As his defense, Zuma claimed that he could "have liaisons with women" quite easily, so he asserted that he would not have raped Khwezi.
 Zuma also used Zulu culture as support for his defense.
 Some of Zuma's supporters gathered outside of the courthouse and burned photographs of Khewzi and yelled phrases like "Burn the Bitch. " These actions caused gender activists to protest against sexism and to raise concern about the fact that the judge allowed the court to admit evidence about Khwezi's sexual history, but did not admit evidence from Zuma's sexual history.
 Many people felt that Zuma went against the modern South African liberal democracy because he represented patriarchy at a relative extreme.

 Rape

-in 2018/19, South African police recorded 41,583 rapes, though experts have warned that it is difficult to assess how many more cases have not been reported.
+In 2018/19, South African police recorded 41,583 rapes, though experts have warned that it is difficult to assess how many more cases have not been reported.
 A 2009 survey found one in four South African men admitted to raping someone and another survey found one in three women out of 4000 surveyed women said they had been raped in the past year.

 Rapes are also perpetrated by children (some as young as ten).
 Child and baby rape incidences are some of the highest in the world.
-A number of high-profile baby rapes that included extensive reconstructive surgery to rebuild urinary, genital, abdominal, or tracheal systems have appeared.
+Many high-profile baby rapes that included extensive reconstructive surgery to rebuild urinary, genital, abdominal, or tracheal systems have appeared.